Posted in

 National Sponsorships

 National sponsorship deals are a significant source of revenue for MLS.
-The league has a number of high-profile sponsors, including Adidas, Coca-Cola, and AT&T. These multi-year agreements are worth millions of dollars annually and provide a reliable source of income for the league and its clubs.
+The league has a number of ever changing high-profile sponsors, which have included Adidas, Coca-Cola, and Apple.

 Club-Level Sponsorships